Information for Undergraduate Nursing Students

 A student who discontinues the nursing sequence for any reason must petition the School of Nursing Admissions Committee for readmission into the nursing program.
 Students are permitted only one readmission.
 Acceptance for readmission is based on availability of space, documentation of corrected deficiencies, and approval of the nursing faculty.
 Students who are readmitted are accountable for the degree requirements in force at the time of readmission.

 High School graduates may qualify for the accelerated track.
 The accelerated track allows incoming freshmen who earned 18 college credit hours of BSN degree general/supportive courses to accelerate their degree and finish three years verses four years.
-Students eligible for the accelerated track must have an ACT composite score of 22 or an SAT score of 540, and completed (with a grade of C or better) or received Advanced Placement credit for Composition 1 and Composition 2 and all other BSN pre-requites course listings.
+Students eligible for the accelerated track must have an ACT composite score of 22 or equivocal SAT score, and completed (with a grade of C or better) or received Advanced Placement credit for Composition 1 and Composition 2 and all other BSN pre-requites course listings.
 Students eligible for this track must enroll in Anatomy and Physiology I and II with the respected labs during the initial summer terms after high school graduation.

 RNs with an Associate Degree or Diploma may apply for advanced placement in the BSN program.
 The RN will receive credit for 33 semester hours held in escrow.
 RNs complete the same general education and support courses as students in the prelicensure BSN program but have a specified program for completing theory and clinical nursing course requirements.
 A letter of recommendation from a current or most recent RN supervisor in a nursing position is required of all licensed applicants.